SeunA88/Analysis-of-AG-Superstore-Sales-Data/README.md

 -	What are the average sales and profit by categories?

-This was determined using pivot table, with pivot fields functions SUM in the value field and Categories in the column field.
+This was determined using pivot table, with pivot fields functions AVERAGE in the value field and Categories in the column field.

 ![](Categories.png)

 #### Analysis Insight:

--	Number of Students who smoke and those who don’t.
+-	What are the total quantities sold by categories and region?

-This was determined using the SUM function on the sales column “=SUM(A2:A701)” for total revenue and “=SUM(L2:L701)” for total profit generated on the profit column.
+This was determined using pivot table, with pivot fields functions SUM in the value field and Categories and region in the column and row feld respectively.

 Screenshot/visuals
 Analysis Insight:
 -	Number of Students who have diabetes and those who don’t.